bitburner-official/bitburner-src/doc/source/basicgameplay/crimes.rst

 crime.
 Attempting to commit a crime takes a certain amount of time.
 This time varies between crimes.

-While doing criemes, you can click “Do something else simultaneously” to be able to do things while you continue to do crimes in the background.
+While doing crimes, you can click “Do something else simultaneously” to be able to do things while you continue to do crimes in the background.
 There is a 20% penalty to the related gains.
 Clicking the “Focus” button under the overview will return you to the current task.